Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Multi-state HMC Examples

 Moreover, for any $\alpha$, choosing $x=1/3$ leads the MSP attractor to collapse to a finite $3$-state HMC, since the symbol-labeled mapping functions become constant functions.
 In this case, there is no overlap, as each symbol-labeled map takes on a different constant value.

 However, when $\alpha = \beta = 1/3$, all symbol-labeled mapping functions are identical.
 Therefore, the attractor is the single fixed-point shared by all three maps---a single-state HMC.
 This is a case of maximal possible overlap.
-Along both lines in parameter space the MSP collapses to a finite state HMC, so $\dsc = 0$, by definition.
+Along both lines in parameter space the MSP collapses to a finite-state HMC, so $\dsc = 0$, by definition.
 However, these different mechanisms of state-collapse are relevant in calculation of $\dLCE$ via \cref{eq:IFSLyapunovDimension}.

 First, consider \cref{fig:heatmaps_area}, which illustrates the estimated area on the simplex taken up by the attractor across parameter space.
-For a discussion of how attractor area was estimated, please see \cref{app:OverlapEstimation}.
-This figure matches the $(x,\alpha)$ grid in \cref{fig:sarah_overlap_grid}: lower values of $x$ produce larger attractors, excepting the region near $\alpha = 1/3$, where the area drops to zero.
-We know from our analysis of the attractor grid that along this line, the attractor is finite state, and so the statistical complexity dimension $\dsc$ vanishes.
+For a discussion of how attractor area was estimated, see \cref{app:OverlapEstimation}.
+This figure matches the grid in \cref{fig:sarah_overlap_grid}: lower values of $x$ produce larger attractors, excepting the region near $\alpha = 1/3$, where the area drops to zero.

+Now, the area taken up by an attractor is not a good proxy for dimension---we may have very small-in-size attractors with large dimension.
+Indeed, this is the case for most values of $\alpha$ near $1/3$, where the attractors are very small but whose $\dsc \to 2$.
+However, we know from analyzing the attractor grid that for HMCs lying exactly on this line, the attractor is instantaneously finite state.
+And so, the statistical complexity dimension $\dsc$ must discontinuously drop to zero.
 However, this is not accurately reflected by $\dLCE$, as seen in \cref{fig:heatmaps_LEdim}.

-That said, $\dLCE$ clearly---and correctly---vanishes when $x = 1/3$.
-This is the other line in parameter space where the MSP is finite state and $\dsc$ is known to be zero.
-This disparity is due to the different mechanisms driving the collapse.
+That said, $\dLCE$ clearly smoothly approaches zero as $x \to 1/3$.
+Along the vertical line, $\dLCE$ is correctly exactly zero.
+This is the other line in parameter space where the MSP is finite state and $\dsc$ is analytically known to be zero.
+The disparity, in both correctness and continuity, is due to the different mechanisms driving the collapse noted above.

-When $x = 1/3$, the symbol-labeled mapping functions become constants, which is reflected in the Lyapunov exponents and consequently in $\dLCE$.
+As $x \to 1/3$, the slopes of the symbol-labeled mapping functions approach zero.
+When $x = 1/3$, the symbol-labeled mapping functions become constant values, as reflected in the Lyapunov exponents and consequently in $\dLCE$.
 The constant functions have negative Lyapunov exponents of negative infinity, sending \cref{eq:IFSLyapunovDimension} to zero.

-In contrast, along the $\alpha = 1/3$ line, the contraction in the state space is a result of the overlapping maps and the symbol-labeled maps are not infinitely contracting, so $\dLCE$ badly overestimates $\dsc$.
+In contrast, along the $\alpha = 1/3$ line, the contraction in the state space is a result of the maps instantaneously sharing a fixed point.
+For $\alpha = 1/3 \pm \epsilon$, the attractor is not finite.
+In this region of parameter space, symbol-labeled maps are not infinitely contracting, so $\dLCE$ badly overestimates $\dsc$ along the $\alpha=1/3$ line.
 This illustrates the importance of the OSC on the bound.